JO-Techs/JO-Techs/README.md

     <h3>Other Things</h3>
   </summary>

-- Looking for a frontend developer to collaborate on projects and gain hands-on experience for free
+- Looking for a frontend developer to work on projects.
 - Find out problems -> raise issues and pull requests
 - Always cross check with the latest versions of code.